-Mid-Term results for Elgiloy revealed no visible signs of corrosive activity or electrochemical tendencies associated with general corrosion, pitting or crevicing for any of the metals in either of the test solutions.
-This final synopsis provides additional support to the Mid-Term evaluations as the results have fully demonstrated that Elgiloy, along with the previous three metals, is very resistant to general and localized corrosion, and is also galvanically compatible with each other metals in both solutions.
-This was clear throughout the electrochemical evaluation as no surface anomalies or unusual behavior were indicated throughout the testing phase.
-The final data analysis confirms these observations.
-The high nobilities and low corrosion susceptibilities apparent for these four metals are in accordance with their established positions indicated in most Potential and Galvanic Series published throughout the literature.
-All four of these metals spontaneously form tenacious, self-repairing, passive oxide layers on their surfaces which provide extraordinary nobility and protection in very corrosive environments.
-These naturally-forming oxide layers are exclusively responsible for their superior corrosion resistance.
+For the Final Briefing covering Inconel X750, the results revealed no visible signs of corrosion activity nor did they indicate any electrochemical activity associated with general corrosion, pitting or crevicing for any of the X750 samples evaluated in either of the test solutions.
+The current document wraps up these findings in greater detail by concluding that Inconel X750 is quite resistant to general and localized corrosion, and is also galvanically compatible with each of the other metals in both solutions.
+This was clear throughout the entire testing phase as no abnormal electrochemical indications or visible surface anomalies were noted during any of the test runs.
+Final reduction and analysis of the test data, along with the supporting correlation results confirm these observations.
+The high nobilities and low corrosion susceptibilities apparent for all the candidates studied thus far are in accordance with their established positions in conventional Electrochemical Tables and Galvanic Series published throughout the literature.
+As is well recognized, when exposed to the air, all of these metals spontaneously form tenacious, self-repairing, passive oxide layers on their surfaces which provide an extraordinary level of nobility and protection in very corrosive environments.
+Indeed, these naturally-forming oxide layers are exclusively responsible for their superior corrosion resistance and high positions in the galvanic series.

-1.2 Polarization Concepts
+1.1 Polarization Concepts

-Whenever the potential (voltage) and electric current (or current density) are measured and evaluated together, the potential becomes an indication of nobility with respect to the tendency, probability or susceptibility for corrosion to occur.
-The current is directly proportional to the rate of oxidation, a quantity which can be converted into units indicating how fast the base metal is recessing and how fast the oxide thickness is changing.
+Whenever the potential (voltage) and electric current (or current density) are measured and evaluated together, the potential becomes an indication of the metal's nobility which is related to the tendency, probability or susceptibility for corrosion to occur.
+The current is directly proportional to both the rate of metal oxidation and reductive oxide formation, and can be converted into values indicating how fast the base metal recesses and the oxide layer grows.
 In most cases, base metal recession (etching) and oxide growth (passivation) are mutually inclusive processes.
+In acidic media, the oxide layer is also slowly dissolving.
+Under true Steady State conditions, the rate of oxide formation is exactly equal to the rate of oxide dissolution.
 A high breakdown potential infers high nobility with low susceptibility to corrosion, while a large pitting current indicates a high pitting rate.
-A high corrosion potential typically implies a high susceptibility to general corrosion while a high repassivation current indicates a robust oxide-restoration and recovery process (repassivation) which is ready to 'kick into gear' the moment the oxide layer is breached.
+A high corrosion potential typically implies a high susceptibility to general corrosion while a high repassivation current indicates a robust oxide-restoration and recovery process (repassivation) which, for these particular metals, is ready to 'kick into gear' the moment the oxide layer is breached.